ogsamovar/launch-docs-evo/launch-docs-original.md

 Yes!
 You can inquire about during your application process and get more informed about them via the [Prime Launch Support Form](https://primedao.typeform.com/PrimeLaunchSup), or by reaching out in the [PrimeDAO Discord Server](https://discord.com/invite/x8v59pG).

-### How PrimeDAO committed to open source with Prime Launch?
+### How is PrimeDAO committed to open source with Prime Launch?

 You can verify and fork our work [on our Prime Launch dapp repo](https://github.com/PrimeDAO/prime-launch-dapp) and at the [Prime DAO smart contracts repo](https://github.com/PrimeDAO/contracts-v2).